FEEDING THERAPY SESSIONS

 HOW ARE SESSIONS STRUCTURED?

-A one-hour nutritional consultation is the starting point for sessions, during which we will discuss any concerns or behaviours with parents and carers, working collaboratively to set realistic nutrition strategies and goals for you and your child.
+A one-hour initial consultation is the starting point for sessions, during which we will discuss any concerns or behaviours with parents and carers, working collaboratively to set realistic feeding strategies and goals for you and your child.

-Food Therapy Sessions are then planned around the child's identified goals.
+Feeding Therapy Sessions are then planned around the child's identified goals.
 Sessions run for 1 hour and can be run in your home for ease and comfort for your child or in-clinic.
 We bring all equipment and food and work with your child on various activities.
-This may vary from food play to preparing a meal, and depends on the capabilities of the child.
+This may vary from food play to preparing a food or meal, depending on the capabilities of the child.
 Example sessions include introducing a range of vegetables through food play, to preparing a food with varied textures.

 Sessions are always interactive, messy and fun, with lots of discussion about the foods being introduced.
 Children are encouraged (without pressure) to try the food they make - with them often trying foods they previously rejected.